rundeck/rundeck/docs/en/administration/01-installation.md

 ### Installing with RPM

+Note, the java JRE must be installed.
+Install any JRE that is 1.6+.

 If you want to install Rundeck on Linux via a binary installer, you can generally do so through the RPM tool that comes with your distribution.